Yuxin-Dong/yuxin-dong.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the School of Computer Science and Technology, Xi'an Jiaotong University, advised by Prof. [Chen Li](https://chenli.group/) and Prof. [Tieliang Gong](https://gong-tl.github.io/).
-I obtained my bachelor degree at Xi'an Jiaotong University, majored in Computer Science and Technology.
+I am a Ph.D. student at the School of Computer Science and Technology, Xi’an Jiaotong University, advised by Prof. [Chen Li](https://chenli.group/) and Prof. [Tieliang Gong](https://gong-tl.github.io/).
+I obtained my bachelor's degree at Xi’an Jiaotong University, majoring in Computer Science and Technology.

-My main research interests lie in machine learning and statistical learning theory.
-Recently, I am focusing on **information-theoretic generalization analysis and algorithm design** in the fields of supervised learning, contrastive learning, and domain generalization.
-These works shed lights on understanding the success of existing learning algorithms, or inspire new algorithm designs which are provably more effective.
-My main research areas include:
+My research interests lie in machine learning and statistical learning theory.
+Recently, I have been focusing on **information-theoretic generalization analysis and algorithm design** in supervised learning, contrastive learning, and domain generalization.
+These works shed light on understanding the success of existing algorithms or inspire new algorithm designs that are provably more effective.
+My research areas include:

 * Analyzing the generalization ability of randomized learning algorithms through the lens of information theory.
 * Designing effective and robust learning algorithms based on information-theoretic measurements and analysis.